The 20 Best Medical Schools in the US (T20): Acceptance Rates, MCAT Scores, & GPA

 Demographics

 While complete demographic data is not publicly available, Vanderbilt’s incoming class reflects a wide range of academic and cultural backgrounds.
-Students come from diverse majors and life paths, with many having taken gap years and engaged in research, service, or global health work prior to matriculation.
+Students come from diverse majors and life paths, with many having taken gap years and engaged in research, service, or global health work before matriculation.
 The school places a strong emphasis on inclusion, intellectual curiosity, and leadership in healthcare.

 9. Washington University School of Medicine